LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 Miami.
 Georgia.
 Alabama.
 Rice.

 "Right in the middle of the game, he'll say something real funny to keep everybody going," staring right guard Damien Lewis said.
-"One time he said, 'Hey D-Lew, you want to go eat some pig?'
+"One time he said, 'Hey, D-Lew, you want to go eat some pig?'
 That man never had no pig before."

 SCOTTSDALE, Ariz. — Chasing the latest trend isn’t Devin White’s style.